rihardsgravis/beatmaker/README.md

 # Beat maker

-Create beats with 8 instrument loops in a 16 note sequence adn adjustable play tempo.
+Create beats with 8 instrument loops in a 16 note sequence and adjustable play tempo.

 ## Getting Started